tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Add a per-ticket nonce so that each ticket is associated with a different PSK (*).

-- Clarify that clients should change to sending with handshake keys immediately upon reading ServerHello.
-Arguably a wire format change. (*).
+- Clarify that clients should send alerts with the handshake key if possible.

 - Update state machine to show rekeying events